-< Can anyone of the forum share experiences with mirrors as enrichment for sheep?
+< How does a sheep respond to a mirror?
 Our head vet heard somewhere that sheep are fearful of mirror reflections.
 I actually can't find any published research supporting this. >

 We routinely use mirrors for sheep when we must singly house them.
 It seems to me that when watching the mirror reflection they do see a pen mate; they spend most of their time nose-to-nose with the mirror, which probably has a comforting effect on them.
 I would definitely recommend using mirrors if you have to house sheep singly.